Footbridge over a quiet stream — Al-Anon daily reflection for May 16

 Carry this peace in your pocket.

-Never miss a day of recovery.
-Get this reflection and 365 others delivered to your phone daily.
-Start your journaling practice today with the Al-Anon Daily Paths app.
+Never miss a day.
+Get this reflection and 365 others delivered to your phone daily, and start your journaling practice in the app.